Angela Winbush: Personal life

-During a 2006 interview on the Christian TV show, Gospel of Music with Jeff Majors, Winbush disclosed that she had overcome Stage 3 ovarian cancer after six months of chemotherapy in 2003.
-During the interview she revealed that her undying faith in God got her through having a cyst (benign) removed from her breast, the ending of her marriage to Isley in divorce, and her struggle with depression.
+During a 2006 interview on the Christian TV show, Gospel of Music with Jeff Majors, Winbush disclosed that she had overcome stage 3 ovarian cancer after six months of chemotherapy in 2003.
+During the interview she revealed that her undying faith in God helped her cope with the removal of a benign breast cyst, the end of her marriage to Isley, and her struggle with depression.

 TV appearances

 After years of absence from mainstream TV, in March 2010, Winbush performed "Angel", live on the late night talk show The Mo'Nique Show.
 She was also featured on the TV One documentary Unsung, which first aired in October 2010.
-It was revealed that Rene Moore became violent with Winbush, in latter years, which led Winbush to cease her musical journey with Moore because she was no longer interested in being a member of "Rene & Angela."
-Moore declined to be interviewed for "Unsung."
+It was revealed that Rene Moore became violent with Winbush, in later years, which led Winbush to end her musical partnership with Moore and withdraw from "Rene & Angela."
+Moore declined to be interviewed for Unsung.
+In 2011, Angela appeared in a gospel stage play entitled Church Girl where she played a minister named Maya.
+Also appearing in the play were Demetria McKinney, Wanda Nero-Butler, Karen Clark Sheard, and Robin Givens.
+Additionally, Angela was featured in a movie called Fire And Rain in 2019.